brucexiu/pycoin/README.md

 Transactions
 ------------

-pycoin.tx.Tx is a class that wraps a bitcoin transaction.
+pycoin.tx.Tx is a class that wraps a groestlcoin transaction.
 You can create, edit, sign, or validate a transaction using methods in this class.

 You can also use `pycoin.tx.tx_utils` which has `create_tx` and `create_signed_tx`, which gives you a